Adamanatite/nlp-global-news-monitor/timelog.md

 ### 19 Nov 2022
 * *2 hour* Getting elasticsearch queries to work and beginning to run scraper on its own
+* *0.5 hour* Added own sources to database from files, error at end of file